mimikcommunity/example-Repo/README.md

 ## prerequisites

+In order to get full benefit from this repository:

 For those who are new to edgeEngine, we recommend reading about the overall capabilities of this product [here](https://devdocs.mimik.com/introduction)